wp-plugins/portfolio-slideshow/readme.txt

 = 1.10.0 =

-Some users have reported their slideshows not working after updating.
-While you should backup your site before installing or updating *any* theme or plugin, it's important to note that your slideshow data *is not gone*.
-It's just not showing up.

-If you encounter issues like this, your best option is to temporarily downgrade to version 1.5.1, [which you can download here](https://wordpress.org/plugins/portfolio-slideshow/developers/).
+Some users have reported their slideshow images not appearing after updating.
+Version 1.10.0 should fix this.
+If you find that it doesn't your best option is to temporarily downgrade to version 1.5.1, [which you can download here](https://wordpress.org/plugins/portfolio-slideshow/developers/).

 == Screenshots ==